Andrettin/Wyrmsun/readme.txt

 - Goblin Spearmen now have a bonus against cavalry, but have lower normal damage.
 - Added voiceovers for the gnomes.
 - Added new sounds for when a worker is repairing/building (by Wildfire Games).
+- Rats will now sometimes be hiding within tree stumps.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).